Somehow, the operations of grantmaking has eclipsed the more engaging and fulfilling people-centered and learning-focused work of philanthropy.

 - Gain perspectives from experienced funders whose practices are important to having impact and making change

-- Learn what to let go.
+- Learn options for what to let go.
 Cut through and free yourself from the philanthropic clutter to reclaim your agility, creativity and edge

 - Meet in small groups for discussions and exercises to audit processes and ponder key questions to reduce your paperwork